melcher83/rpi-docker-elk/README.md

 *NOTE*: Configuration is not dynamically reloaded, you will need to restart the stack after any change in the configuration of a component.

 **Tested on Raspberry Pi 2**

+Additional:

+I have compiled and added filebeat for RPI so that you can test/monitor your RPI hosts